Floydlang/floyd/docs/floyd_manual/floyd_manual.md

 <a id="trace_benchmarks"></a>
 ### trace\_benchmarks()

-You can also use the trace_benchmark() that prints a nice diagram in the console:
+The trace_benchmark() function prints a nice diagram in the console:

 ```
 string trace_benchmarks([benchmark_result2_t] r)